 At Smiles for Life in Harrisonburg, VA, we can design a custom mouthguard to address a range of issues, including sports injuries, nightly grinding, temporomandibular joint (TMJ) disorder, and sleep apnea.
 Whatever the reason you need to protect your teeth, Drs.
-Joe McIntyre, Dan Whiting, and Kelsey Rockey can assess your smile and design a customized guard.
+Joe McIntyre, Dan Whiting, Kelsey Rockey, and Bryant Ash can assess your smile and design a customized guard.

 Why Get a Custom Mouthguard?